 Directions:

-- Boil the shrimp until pink and fully cooked, about 3-5 minutes.
+- Boil shrimp until they’re pink and cooked, about 3–5 minutes.

-- Prepare cocktail sauce by mixing ketchup, horseradish, and lemon juice to taste.
+- Mix ketchup, horseradish, and lemon juice to make the cocktail sauce.

-- Serve the shrimp chilled with cocktail sauce and lemon wedges.
+- Chill shrimp, then serve with sauce and lemon wedges.

-Expert Advice: Choose fresh, wild-caught shrimp for the best flavor.
-You can also experiment with alternative dipping sauces like garlic aioli or tartar sauce.
+Expert Advice: Pick fresh, wild-caught shrimp for best taste.
+Try garlic aioli or tartar sauce if you want a twist.

 Shrimp Scampi on Toast